yegor256/blog/_posts/2017/sep/2017-09-12-evil-object-name-suffix-client.md

 with the entire "server object" every time, even though technically such a communication happens, of course.

-To summarize, the trouble is not in the name suffix, but in the very idea of representing the entire server on the client side rather than its _entities_.
+To summarize, the trouble is not exactly in the name suffix, but in the very idea of representing the entire server on the client side rather than its _entities_.
 Such an abstraction is 1) too big and 2) very data driven.